 An Introduction to Solar Panel Systems

 Solar power technologies are expected to play a key role in the energetic revolution towards a sustainable and eco friendly world, along other renewable energy systems (from wind turbines to ground source heat pumps).
-These solar technologies are not homogeneous and their working principles vary from one another, but all of them share their energy source: the sun.
+These solar technologies are not homogeneous and their working principles vary from one another, but all of them share one thing: they all function through solar energy.

 Those different functionalities when it comes to capture solar energy allow a broad classification of solar devices into two main categories: photovoltaic (PV) and solar thermal.

 - Photovoltaic systems use the photovoltaic effect, that is, the physical phenomenon by which an electric current is formed in specific materials when exposed to sunlight, to turn solar energy into electricity.

 - Solar thermal systems, in turn, are based on the heating of a fluid (water or water plus a refrigerant) by the sunlight.
 The heated fluid can then be used for producing electricity (in medium systems to big solar power plants) or heat water (small to medium systems).

 Both photovoltaic and solar thermal systems are installed and employed in deserts and temperate climate areas across the globe.
 Nevertheless, their contribution to the total amount of energy produced in the world is still far from those of oil, gas or coal.